Skip to main content

 The VA disability system is complex, and small mistakes can cost you thousands of dollars in benefits over time.
 Consider getting help if:

-At Augustus Miles, our VA-accredited attorneys work with veterans every day to navigate these complexities.
-Our support team is made up entirely of veterans — many of whom are former Augustus Miles clients themselves — who understand exactly what you're going through.
+At Augustus Miles, our VA-accredited attorneys work with veterans every day to navigate these complexities, backed by a support team — including veterans who've been through this process themselves — who understand exactly what you're going through.

 The Financial Impact of Combined Ratings